 You don't need to have reached the end of your fixed rate to switch to a new lender.
 There are lots of mortgage deals out there and it may be a good idea for you to switch.
 Do the calculations on how much your early exit fee might be compared to the savings you'll make.

 We recommend having a look at the fixed rate mortgages available on the high street to get a sense of what the average is.
 You could then speak to a mortgage advisor or broker to help you explore your options and what these mean in term of monthly repayments.
-A broken can help you with things like affordability checks, explain mortgage payments compared to your current mortgage and go through any arrangement fees with you.
+A broker can help you with things like affordability checks, explain mortgage payments compared to your current mortgage and go through any arrangement fees with you.
 You may want to check your credit score before starting the process.

 Once you have made the decision to remortgage, you will need to instruct a solicitor to liaise with the lender.
 When choosing legal service providers to help with your mortgage, we recommend looking at reviews and comparing costs.
 You want a solicitor who is experienced working with mortgage brokers and is confident doing remortgages.